rggen/rggen-core/README.md

 $ gem install rggen
 ```

-If you want to install RgGen::Core only, use the command bewlo:
+If you want to install RgGen::Core only, use the command below:

 ```
 $ gem install rggen-core